Blogs

 CRS Project News September 2017

 This is the CRS newsletter covering the period from mid August until today.
 What has happened during the last few weeks: We held our community chat last Monday.
 Chaim was high in the air so we were only six of us, but Manuel was back so I get the feeling we are slowly growing the project.
 The big project administration and governance discussions seem to be over for the moment.
 So we spent a lot of time talking about development, possible roadblocks and code policies.
+The next community chats will be held on the following dates:

 Running CRS rules only on certain parameters

 Hi, I’m a newcomer to the ModSecurity community and am currently learning about how ModSecurity works with the Core Rule Set and can be used to perform “Virtual Patches” against vulnerable web applications.
 I have learnt lots reading the rules in the CRS and reading the ModSecurity Handbook written by Christian Folini and Ivan Ristić.
 The OWASP ModSecurity Core Rule Set has a lot of protections for common web attacks built in, and is tuned to cause a minimum of false alerts.
+Use the guidance in the documentation, a high anomaly score threshold, a low paranoia level setting and you’re unlikely to have legitimate traffic blocked when you first install and set up ModSecurity with the CRS.

 CRS Project News August 2017